AdaCore/spark2014/docs/ug/spark_2014.rst

 [|SPARK|]

 The state abstraction of a package specifies a mapping between abstract names and concrete global variables defined in the package.
+State abstraction allows to define :ref:`Subprogram Contracts` at an abstract level that does not depend on a particular choice of implementation (see :ref:`State Abstraction and Contracts`), which is better both for maintenance (no need to change contracts) and scalability of analysis (contracts can be much smaller).

 One abstract name may be mapped to more than one concrete variable, but no two abstract names can be mapped to the same concrete variable.
 When state abstraction is specified on a package, all non-visible global variables defined in the private part of the package specification and in its implementation should be mapped to abstract names.
 Thus, abstract names correspond to a partitioning of the non-visible global variables defined in the package.

 The simplest use of state abstraction is to define a single abstract name (conventionally called ``State``) to denote all non-visible global variables